National Language

 Santali vs Hebrew Difficulty

 The Santali vs Hebrew difficulty level basically depends on the number of Santali Alphabets and Hebrew Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Santali and Hebrew are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Santali and Hebrew, which language is harder to learn?
-Time required to learn Santali is Not Available while to learn Hebrew time required is 44 weeks.
+Time required to learn Santali is 44 weeks while to learn Hebrew time required is 44 weeks.